 - Don't hold a grudge: Birds are extremely intelligent but also very sensitive creatures.
 When you express displeasure with your bird's behavior, make the lesson short and sweet.
 Prolonged negative attention can cause undue emotional stress for your pet.

 - Never compromise your bird's health: "Punishing" a bird by withholding food or neglecting cage cleaning is never a fit way to deal with a behavior problem.
-Such actions are not only cruel but can cause serious physical and emotional damage to the pet.
+Such actions are not only cruel but also can cause serious physical and emotional damage to the pet.

 Responding to Unwanted Behavior

 In order for your bird to understand you when you catch it acting up, it's necessary that you remember the correct way to respond.
 While a normal "human" response to an unpleasant discovery would be to loudly declare your grievance, a bird can interpret this reaction and body language as excitement—meaning that it may actually think you are praising the behavior.
 Dealing with a bird's behavior problem can be just as much about training yourself as it is about training your pet.

 In order to respond properly to undesirable behavior, it's helpful to keep the following steps in mind.
 With consistency and patience, you may find that it won't take long for your bird to catch on.